Is cannabidiol legal in Switzerland?

 On the other hand, this entourage effect does not work as well in products containing only a limited number of components.
 This is why the legal THC dose in Switzerland is more attractive than that of its European neighbors.

-However, despite this openness, the question of whether cannabidiol is legal in Switzerland remains subject to potential revision.
+However, despite this openness, the question of whether cannabidiol is legal in Switzerland remains open to potential revision.
 Indeed, legislation is still evolving in line with new scientific discoveries and political positions.
-It is therefore essential to stay informed, as this issue could one day take a new turn depending on future national or international regulations.
+It is therefore essential to stay informed, as this question could one day take a new turn depending on future national or international regulations.

 On the same subject